 When read the output latch data, the P0DR should be read and when read the terminal input data, the P0PRD register should be read.

-P00 port (INT0) can be configured as either an I/O port or as external interrupt input with INT0EN (bit in EINTCR).
-During reset, P00 port (INT0) is configured as an input port.
+P00 port ($\overline{\text{INT0}}$) can be configured as either an I/O port of as external interrupt input with INT0EN (bit 6 in EINTCR).
+During reset, P00 port ($\overline{\text{INT0}}$) is configured as an input-port.

-Port P1 is an 6-bit input/output port which can be configured as an input or an output in one-bit unit under software control.
+Port P1 is an 8-bit input/output port which can be configured as an input or an output in one-bit unit under software control.
 Input/output mode is specified by the corresponding bit in the port P1 input/output control register (P1CR).
 Port P1 is configured as an input if its corresponding P1CR bit is cleared to "0", and as an output if its corresponding P1CR bit is set to "1".